umayermdemon/GreenovateHub/README.md

-# 🌿 Green Circle — Frontend
+# 🌿 GreenovateHub — Frontend

-## Welcome to Green Circle 🌍
+## Welcome to GreenovateHub 🌍

-At Green Circle, we're building a community-driven platform where sustainability meets innovation.
+At GreenovateHub, we're building a community-driven platform where sustainability meets innovation.
 Here, individuals like you can share your creative and impactful ideas aimed at making the world a better, greener place.
-Whether it’s reducing waste, embracing renewable energy, or promoting sustainable transport, Green Circle is the hub for eco-conscious thinkers to collaborate and drive real-world change.
+Whether it’s reducing waste, embracing renewable energy, or promoting sustainable transport, GreenovateHub is the hub for eco-conscious thinkers to collaborate and drive real-world change.

 ## ⚙️ Tech Stack